Textualize/textual/docs/guide/input.md

 !!! warning

-    Not all keys combinations are supported in terminals, and some keys may be intercepted by your OS.
+    Not all keys combinations are supported in terminals and some keys may be intercepted by your OS.
 If in doubt, run `textual keys` from the command line.

 #### character